-Has anyone else read The Legend of Greyhallow?
-Or have you read another book by Summer Rachel Short?
-We'd love to hear your thoughts!
+Has anyone else read The Lost Library?
+Or have you read another book by Rebecca Stead or Wendy Mass?
+We would love to hear your thoughts!

 Happy Reading!